cerebis/qc3C/README.md

 qc3C bam --enzyme DpnII --fasta ref.fna.gz --bam reads2ref.bam --output-path output
 ```

+### Results and Output files

+#### Output location

+All files created by qc3C are written to the location specified by the command line option `--output-path [-o]`.

+By default is the current directory (`.`).

+#### Console and log file

+Results from stages of the analysis are directed as they occur to both the console and a log file named qc3C.log.
+The log file contains detailed information on the input run parameters, as well as the outcome of each step in the analysis.
+By default, the console output is slightly less verbose but the same level of detail can be obtained with the `--verbose [-v]` switch.

+#### Analysis report file

+At the end of a run, qc3C writes a full report in both JSON (`report.qc3C.json`) and HTML (`report.qc3C.html`) formats.
+These files contain the same information as found in the log.
+The JSON file is intended to ease programmatic access to the analysis results, while the HTML file is intended to provide a basic presentation of the structured report data for users.

-#### Results
+#### MultiQC support

-In each case within the output directory (default is `.`), qc3C will write the analysis results to the console as well as to the log file `qc3C.log`.
-In addition, a report is written in both JSON and HTML formats, where the HTML report is a very simple conversion of the JSON report to a user-friendly layout, while the JSON report is intended for machine parsing.

-To further aid users, we have contributed to the visual report tool [MultiQC](https://github.com/ewels/MultiQC), so that qc3C reports can be inspected in a more visual format.
-The qc3C reports are automatically recognised by MultiQC.

-Using the standard interface of MultiQC, in the output folder as above
+To further aid users, we have contributed a qc3C module to [MultiQC](https://github.com/ewels/MultiQC).
+We encourage users to make use of this program, particularly when inspecting multiple libraries, for the benefits of its interactive and visual representation.

+Both analysis modes are supported and reported separately within the MultiQC report.

+Using MultiQC
 ```
-multiqc output
+multiqc <analysis-directory>
 ```

+[example reports to be added soon]

 ### Defining a library's digest

 In either style of analysis, users must tell qc3C which enzymes were used in the DNA digestion step during library generation.
 This can be accomplished by either specifying these enzyme(s) by name or the commercial kit.
 Currently only Phase and Arima kits are defined within qc3C.

-#### --enzyme (-e)
+#### Using `--enzyme` (`-e`)

 Enzymes are specified at runtime by their standard case-sensitive names (e.g. `DpnII`, `HindIII`, `Sau3AI`, etc).
 Specifying any enzyme should be possible, so long as it does not produce blunt ends.
 Both single and dual enzyme digests are supported, where for dual digests, users simply specify both enzymes (eg `-e Sau3AI -e MluCI`).